Fort Worth Pedestrian Accident

-Call today for a free phone consultation and strategy session about your personal injury case.
+Call today for a free phone consultation and strategy session with a Fort Worth auto accident attorney about your personal injury case.
 A summary of the facts in your case, legal issues identified during the strategy session, and identification of those legal issues that will help maximize recovery in your case are all part of the free strategy session.
 We will send you an email with a copy of this strategy session for your records.
 Please contact us at (972) 599 4100.HOW MUCH WE CHARGE – CONTINGENCY FEE

 There is no fee unless and until you win!
 If we work on your case, we charge a contingency fee, which means that if we don’t win, we don’t get paid.
 The better we serve you, the better we are compensated – our interest is the same as yours.